vincentbernat/thass0.github.io/_posts/2023-08-11-can-you-use-a-class-in-c.md

 ---
 layout: post
-title: Calling C++ code from C
+title: Can you use a class in C?
 ---

-Recently, I've been working on a debugger for debugging C code.
+Recently, I've been working on a C debugger.
 This requires reading and processing the DWARF debugging information that's part of the binary.
 Since this is a rather complex task, I figured I  might use a library that exports a nice interface to the debugging information.

 One such library that I found early on was [libelfin](https://github.com/aclements/libelfin).
 It wasn't perfect from that start because it is a bit dated now, only supporting DWARF 4 and missing features from the newer DWARF 5 standard, but I thought that I could work around this.
 The bigger problem was that libelfin is written in C++ while most the debugger is written in C.

-I was shocked to find out that there isn't really a lot of material on the web explaining how to call C++ code from C. It is pretty easy to call code written in C from C++ since a lot of C is still part of the subset of C that C++ supports.
+It is pretty easy to call code written in C from C++ since a lot of C is still part of the subset of C that C++ supports.
 The problem with calling C++ code from C is that there are many features in C++ that C is missing.
 This means that the C++ interface must be simplified for C to be able to understand it.

 # Handling objects